 The classroom can be challenging for kids with special needs, such as those diagnosed with autism, ADHD and other sensory disorders.
-Using sensory furniture can go a long way toward helping these children find focus and reduce stress brought on in regular classrooms.
+Using sensory furniture for special needs children can go a long way to help them find focus and reduce stress brought on in regular classrooms.

 These furniture pieces are also very suitable for high-energy children at home.
 They enhance calmness, provide an outlet and prevent boredom.

 Sensory Furniture for Children With Special Needs & fidgety kids

 “Like peas in a pod!”
 This idiom evokes feelings of contentment, warmth, and friendship.
 It’s no wonder a lifesize piece of sensory furniture is named after it.